 You can deliver this kit physically or digitally; the latter being preferred.
 Providing this information will have the added benefit of boosting the distributor’s confidence in their ability to sell your products and showing how organized and responsive you are as a partner.

-Distributor section on website
+Distributor section on the website

-In addition to a customer log-in portal you can set up a distributor portal to provide all of the content the distributors need to educate themselves and customers on the products and be able to drive sales.
+In addition to a customer log-in portal, you can set up a distributor portal to provide all of the content the distributors need to educate themselves and customers on the products and be able to drive sales.

-On this distributor portal you can provide material such as pre-recorded webinars, training resources, etc. for them to access themselves when needed.
+On this distributor portal, you can provide material such as pre-recorded webinars, training resources, etc. for them to access themselves when needed.
 Ensuring you are also available quickly when needed.

 Listen to feedback and adapt

 Keep in mind that your partners contact your customers directly.
-They have their attention and direct feedback from your end users.
+They have their attention and direct feedback from your end-users.
 You can make better decisions by listening to the feedback your partners provide.
 This can range from content marketing to what kind of slides and case studies have the best impact on driving sales.

 Source: GETIT, itagroup, Mezzaninegrowth